2019–20 Northampton Town F.C. season

-The 2019–20 season was Northampton Town's 123rd season of existence and their second season back in League Two after a two-year absence.
-Along with competing in League Two, the club will also participate in the FA Cup, EFL Cup and EFL Trophy.
+The 2019–20 season was Northampton Town's 123rd season in their history and the second successive season in League Two.
+Alongside competing in League Two, the club also participated in the FA Cup, EFL Cup and EFL Trophy.

-The season ran from 1 July 2019 to 30 June 2020.

 Players

 Pre-season

 The Cobblers announced pre-season friendlies against Northampton Sileby Rangers, Brackley Town Sheffield Wednesday, Sheffield United and Milton Keynes Dons.